Long Island Lawyer Working Tirelessly to Help Clients Avoid Traffic Ticket Penalties in Nassau County

 - Failing to stop at a red light or stop sign: 3

 Points are not assigned for every violation.
 For example, points are not added for pedestrian, bicycle, or parking violations.

 There are penalties for accumulating too many points on your record.
 If you accumulate 6 or more points on your record within an 18-month period, you will be required to pay a Driver Responsibility Assessment fine.
 If you accumulate 11 or more points on your record within an 18-month period, your license will be suspended.
 It is illegal to operate a motor vehicle with a suspended license, so this suspension could have a huge impact on your daily life.

 Many people believe the only way to handle a traffic ticket is to pay the fine.
 But paying the fine is the same as admitting that you are guilty of committing the traffic violation.
 By admitting guilt, you are agreeing to accept the penalties of a traffic ticket, including points on your driver’s license, which could lead to higher insurance rates and the loss of driving privileges.

 Don’t pay a traffic ticket fine without speaking to an attorney first.
 Attorney Gianni Karmily may be able to fight your traffic ticket so you can avoid the consequences of a traffic violation.
 Let him review your case to determine if it is possible to beat your ticket or at least reduce it and protect your driving record.

-Set Up A Free Consultation With Our Experienced Traffic Ticket Attorney In Long Island
+Set Up A Free Consultation With Our Experienced Traffic Ticket Attorney In Nassau County, Long Island

 Have you been issued a traffic ticket in Long Island?
 If so, seek legal representation from skilled traffic ticket lawyer Gianni Karmily right away.
 Don’t admit guilt by paying the fine associated with your ticket—fight back with the help of Gianni Karmily.
 To schedule a free consultation with Law Firm of Gianni Karmily, PLLC, call 516-630-3405 or fill out the form on this website.